Alexander Pope: Life

 In May 1709, Pope's Pastorals was published in the sixth part of bookseller Jacob Tonson's Poetical Miscellanies.
 This earned Pope instant fame and was followed by An Essay on Criticism, published in May 1711, which was equally well received.

 Around 1711, Pope made friends with Tory writers Jonathan Swift, Thomas Parnell and John Arbuthnot, who together formed the satirical Scriblerus Club.
 Its aim was to satirise ignorance and pedantry through the fictional scholar Martinus Scriblerus.
 He also made friends with Whig writers Joseph Addison and Richard Steele.
 In March 1713, Windsor Forest was published to great acclaim.

 During Pope's friendship with Joseph Addison, he contributed to Addison's play Cato, as well as writing for The Guardian and The Spectator.
-Around this time, he began the work of translating the Iliad, which was a painstaking process – publication began in 1715 and did not end until 1720.
+Around this time, he began the work of translating the Iliad, which was a painstaking process – publication began in 1715 and did not end until 1720.This translation was based, in particular, on Anne Dacier's translation of the Iliad (1711) in French.

 In 1714 the political situation worsened with the death of Queen Anne and the disputed succession between the Hanoverians and the Jacobites, leading to the Jacobite rising of 1715.
 Though Pope, as a Catholic, might have been expected to have supported the Jacobites because of his religious and political affiliations, according to Maynard Mack, "where Pope himself stood on these matters can probably never be confidently known".
 These events led to an immediate downturn in the fortunes of the Tories, and Pope's friend Henry St John, 1st Viscount Bolingbroke, fled to France.
 This was added to by the Impeachment of the former Tory Chief Minister Lord Oxford.

 Pope lived in his parents' house in Mawson Row, Chiswick, between 1716 and 1719; the red-brick building is now the Mawson Arms, commemorating him with a blue plaque.

 The money made from his translation of Homer allowed Pope to move in 1719 to a villa at Twickenham, where he created his now-famous grotto and gardens.
 The serendipitous discovery of a spring during the excavation of the subterranean retreat enabled it to be filled with the relaxing sound of trickling water, which would quietly echo around the chambers.
 Pope was said to have remarked, "Were it to have nymphs as well – it would be complete in everything."
 Although the house and gardens have long since been demolished, much of the grotto survives beneath Radnor House Independent Co-educational School.
 The grotto has been restored and will open to the public for 30 weekends a year from 2023 under the auspices of Pope's Grotto Preservation Trust.